mitchelldmiller/quick-mail-wp-plugin/README.md

 * A .pot file is included for translators.

-* Includes French, Russian, Spanish translations.

-* See [Quick Mail Translations](https://translate.wordpress.org/projects/wp-plugins/quick-mail) for more information.
+* Please help translate Quick Mail.
+See [Quick Mail Translations](https://translate.wordpress.org/projects/wp-plugins/quick-mail) for more information.

 __License__